FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 ### Data Exploration

-Prove the sample database contains 1000025000 rows, the majority contained in `cseg`.
+These queries prove the database contains 1000025000 rows, the majority contained in `cseg`.

 ```sql
 SELECT COUNT(*) FROM cseg;